Before cooking or grilling chicken, you should consider adding some marinade for tenderizing the meat and getting flavorful chicken.

 How Long to Marinate Chicken Thighs

 When it comes to marinating chicken thighs, a good marinade should take less than 24 hours.
-Chicken thighs are more tender compared to chicken breast.
-Short-time marinades may work best along with less acidic marinades that have minimum impact on the meat muscle fibers.
+Chicken thighs are more tender compared to chicken breasts.
+Short-time marinades may work best, along with less acidic marinades that have minimum impact on the meat muscle fibers.

 Do you know one can marinate the thighs in under 20 minutes?
 If you are in a hurry, you may use rub marinades like salt or something similar, and it will work fine.